areyouroot/kadiros/README.md

 install dnf dragora
     #sudo dnf install dnfdragora
-KDE connect should be installed next steam should be installed [optional opener] hacking tools should be installed [optional] Devoptools will be installed [optional] bleach bit should be automated for every six month to clean entire system
+KDE connect should be installed next steam should be installed [optional] hacking tools should be installed [optional] Devoptools will be installed [optional] bleach bit should be automated for every six month to clean entire system